The Best Dog Crates (Review) in 2020

 The screws included with every crate can be used to further secure the top and bottom, for additional reinforcement that’s perfect for traveling, while the durable plastic of the crate ensures that it lasts and lasts.
 A wire mesh front door and ventilation holes in the sides of the carrier keep air moving through so your pooch stays cool and comfortable throughout your journey.
 Securing the front hatch is easy and smooth, thanks to a spring-loaded latch system.
 Dog owners report that, overall, it provides a safe and comfortable space for small pets to relax or travel.

 Available in 5 sizes

-Easy to assemble and collapse in a matter of seconds
+Assembles and collapses in a matter of seconds

-Perfect for travelling with pooches in your car or RV
+Perfect for traveling with pooches in your car or RV